amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 # 6. Cytoscape visualization

-Additional `.graphml` output already containing all the additional information created through the downstream analysis described in the previous steps is available under the `Cytoscape` folder.
+Additional `FBMN_MSV000093184.cys` output already containing all the additional information created through the downstream analysis described in the previous steps is available under the `Cytoscape` folder.